-We are excited about the potential for Mataki to transform our understanding of where and why animals move in space and time – and we want to share that excitement with a select group of scientists and conservationists around the world.
+We are excited about the potential for Mataki to transform our understanding of where and why animals move in space and time – and we want to share that excitement with interested scientists and conservationists around the world.
 Further, we wish to explore the full range of research questions and scenarios in which our system could successfully operate.

 Robin is particularly interested in topics at the interface between behaviour, ecology and computation with a focus on the application of computational techniques to analysing animal behaviour and ecology.
 In addition to the designing and developing the Mataki system, Robin has wide interests including spatial ecology and migration, animal navigation, biologging, collective decision making and computational and technological systems for ecological and behavioral data collection.
-He works as a research fellow in CoMPLEX at UCL and as part of the Computational Sciences group at Microsoft Research.
+He works as a visiting research fellow in CoMPLEX and CBER at UCL and as a research associate with OXNAV in the Animal Behaviour group at Oxford University.

 Dr. Lucas Joppa, Microsoft Research